 - Change your roofing material to a higher friction metal or a shingle roof, to reduce the chances of snow avalanches.

 - Use a snow rake to manually remove snow buildup before it becomes an avalanche risk.

 5 Best Ways to Stop Snow from Sliding Off a Metal Roof

 Large amounts of snow sliding off a metal roof can cause damage to vehicles, property, and landscaping, as well as put humans and pets in danger.
 Snow avalanches can rip off gutters or bury essential walkways.
 If you have a metal roof in a snowy region, you may consider one of the following methods to control sliding snow.

-Snow guards, or snow stoppers, are one of the best snow controls to install on a metal roof.
+Snow guards, or snow stoppers, are one of the best snow retention systems to install on a metal roof.
 Snow guards usually consist of a piece of metal angled upward that is attached to the existing metal roof.
 When a series of snow guards are installed, they can effectively hold back sliding snow, allowing only small amounts to slide off the roof at once.

-Typically, snow fences resemble a metal fence a few inches high that is installed at the edge of the roof.
-If snow stoppers aren’t effective in controlling snow, or if the roof is constructed in such a way that installing snow guards isn’t an option, snow fences provide the best protection against snow avalanches.
+Typically, snow fences resemble a metal fence a few inches high, that is installed at the edge of the roof.
+If snow stoppers aren’t effective in controlling heavy snow, or if the roof is constructed in such a way that installing snow guards isn’t an option, snow fences provide the best protection against snow avalanches.
 Snow fences are very effective at keeping large amounts of snow and ice from sliding off the roof at once.